nizamphoenix/DataEngineering/README.md

 ### Loading data into BigQuery:-
-It is necessaray to load data into BigQuery as datasets before querying it if the data is not accessable to BigQuery, the data is loaded into a *new table or partition*; however, one may need **not load** data into BigQuery in scenarios like public datasets, shared datasets, federated data sources, logging files.
+It is necessaray to load data into BigQuery as datasets before querying it if the data is not accessable to BigQuery, the data is loaded into a *new table or partition*; however, one may need **not load** data into BigQuery in scenarios like public datasets, shared datasets, federated data sources(if speed is not priority), logging files.

 An aside:- log files can be exported to Cloud Storage, BigQuery, or Pub/Sub.